bakyazi/baJSON/README.md

 ### CSV to JSON

-bajson can conver csv file to json format vice versa.
+bajson can convert csv file to json format vice versa.
 Formats above are valid for this operation too.
 However there is one exception about array conversion,

 If csv headers are as follows